DrinkyBird/epsilon/readme.txt

       * Maps
         * AOW02
           * Fixed building sector tags and MCT line tags
-          * Fixed an incorrect texture on the red base wall
-        * AOW04
-          * Removed the additional back entraces to each base
-          * Fixed some more textures
         * AOW06
           * Fixed red barracks walls being passable
         * AOW09